NYS DWI Penalties

 3. Aggravated DWI

 Your blood alcohol content while driving was .18 or higher.
 The consequences of this charge are similar to those of a regular DWI, although they do vary with each person and situation.
-The main difference with the consequences of this charge is that the duration of the revocation of license is generally greater.
+The main difference with the consequences of this charge is that the duration of the revocation of license can be greater.
 The license may also be permanently lost with multiple offenses.

 Contacting Our Team